 What Is Secured Debt?

 Secured debts are debts where an asset of yours is used as collateral in case you are unable to make payments for what you owe.
 A mortgage is a secured debt because it is secured by your home.
 This means that the lender has a claim on your home if you do not keep up the monthly repayments.
-The mortgage provider would be entitled to repossess your property and is then at liberty to sell the house.
-If the sale price is not enough to cover the outstanding debt, then you would still owe the extra money.
+The mortgage provider would be entitled to repossess your property and is then at liberty to sell the house to cover the cost of the loan.

-The same thing would apply if you took out a car loan (which is secured by the car) and failed to keep up with the repayments.
-The finance company can take away the car, and they specify these terms in the credit agreement.
+The same thing would apply if you took out a car loan (which is secured by the car) and failed to keep up with repayments.
+The finance company can take away the car, and they usually specify these terms in the credit agreement.
 With a secured loan, your creditors are immediately able to take whatever you have used to secure the loan if you fail to meet the agreement that you have made.

 What Is Unsecured Debt?

 Unsecured debt is money that you borrow without any collateral.
-This includes credit cards, student loans, store cards, most personal loans UK, and bank overdrafts.
+This usually includes credit cards, student loans, store cards, most personal loans UK, and bank overdrafts.
 Your assets and possessions are not directly in jeopardy with an unsecured debt.
 Having this kind of debt is less of a threat.
 However, you should read on because things are not quite that simple.

-When you first get a credit card you might be tempted to spend to the credit limit without considering the implications of paying back the funds.
+When you first get a credit card you might be tempted to spend up to the credit limit and forget to consider that you will have to pay back the funds.
 Paying by card does not always feel like handing over money.
 When the statement comes in at the end of the month, it can come as a shock to see what you owe.

 Losing a job is traumatic enough without having to cope with paying off a credit card.
 For many redundant people, there will be a period when they have to go through bureaucratic hoops to get benefits, and sometimes they use credit cards to fill the financial gap.